School of Education and Social Policy

-The SESP advising team will reach out to you in early to mid-July to introduce themselves, get to know you, and start discussing the information you will provide in your survey.
-One-on-one advising calls in late August/early September will help you determine some fall course options and start connecting you to helpful resources for the start of your Northwestern career.
+The SESP advising team will reach out to you in early to mid-August to introduce themselves, get to know you, and start discussing the information you will provide in your survey.
+One-on-one advising calls in late August or early September will help you determine some fall course options and start connecting you to helpful resources for the start of your Northwestern career.

 The SESP advising team:

 - Vanessa Champagne, SESP Leadership Institute program coordinator

 - Gaby Langendorf, academic advisor and manager of teaching certification and licensure

 - Allison Ledwon, program coordinator

 - Funmi Ojikutu, associate director of academic advising and practicum director

 - Susan Olson, assistant dean for student affairs

 You will register for fall courses after arriving on campus and during Wildcat Welcome.
 Your academic adviser will assist you in understanding degree requirements and guide you in determining which classes to take in your first quarter.
 Your peer adviser will provide advice from a student lens.